rollator3000/MS_omics/README.md

 ### TCGA
 14 real multi-omics data sets, where each of these data sets contains the measurements of patients with a certain cancer type.
 The data was not directly accessed via TCGA, but provided by R. Hornung who has used the data in one of his articles already.

-The original TCGA data is not part of this Repo.
+The TCGA data is not part of this Repo.
+Only the subsetted TCGA data can be found in the repository under: "data/processed/TCGA_subset_12345"
 If interested in the original data send an E-Mail to 'f.ludwigs@yahoo.de'.
-Only the subsetted TCGA data can be found in the repository under: "data/processed/TCGA_subset_12345"

 ### Clinical asthma data
 It is a real world data set with block-wise missingness that was provided by the group of Prof. Dr. med.
 Bianca Schaub at the 'paediatric clinic Dr. von Haunersches Kinderspital'.
 The data was collected as part of a clinical case-control study in the field of asthma research, whereby the target variable of the data is binary and defined as the presence of asthma.